 Theft Penalties and Sentencing

-Regardless of the type of theft that is charged, an offender's history of theft or related crimes has a significant effect on sentencing, with repeat offenders receiving less leniency, while first time offenders may receive relatively lighter penalties.
+Regardless of the type of theft charged, an offender's history of theft or related crimes has a significant effect on sentencing, with repeat offenders receiving less leniency, while first time offenders often receive relatively lighter penalties for the same crime.
 A defendant's criminal history that is unrelated to theft can also play a factor at sentencing, as judges generally have sizeable discretion with sentencing decisions.
 On the flip side, judges also may consider mitigating (or sympathetic) circumstances when coming up with a punishment for a crime.

 Most types of theft are classified by law as crimes of "moral turpitude".
 Having one of these types of offenses on your record can carry significant consequences for offenders.
 One of the primary impacts is felt in a former convict's ability to find employment.
 Convictions for crimes of moral turpitude, particularly felonies, may be discovered in background checks or job applications and could disqualify job applicants.
 Additionally, resident aliens in the country may face deportation or other immigration consequences upon conviction for a crime of moral turpitude.